 - Student’s supervisor or department administrator verify the student has uploaded an official, up-to-date transcript to Form 202 Part 1 and verify the application according to the published instructions.

-- Once the student has completed and validated the form online, he/she must provide the supervisor with the “reference number” provided by the system.
-Supervisors will not be able to complete Part II of Form 202 on-line if they have not received the reference number.
+- Once the student has completed and validated the form online, they must provide the supervisor with the “reference number” provided by the system.
+Supervisors will not be able to complete Part II of Form 202 online if they have not received the reference number.
 Please note that the reference number is NOT a PIN number.

 Instructions for Completing an Application – NSERC online Form 202